When it comes to cost, you'll need to ensure you are comparing the same procedure and benefits. Your options will generally include:

 LASIK prices vary from clinic to clinic across Australia.
 The queries you should discuss with your surgeon are:

-Cost is not always the best indicator when choosing a clinic.
-While we understand that cost is an important factor, choosing a clinic based on safety, experience, and reputation, is paramount.
+While cost is an important factor, choosing a clinic based on safety, experience, and reputation, is paramount.
 At personalEYES, safety is the first priority, and our retreatment rate is approximately 1%.

-- Surgery cost The actual cost of laser eye surgery ranges from $2,025 to $6,200 per eye in Australia, depending on the clinic and the type of procedure.
+The actual cost of laser eye surgery ranges from $2,525 to $6,200 per eye in Australia, depending on the clinic and the type of procedure.
 The cost can also be based on surgeon experience, as the most accomplished surgeons often charge higher rates.

 personalEYES charges one flat rate that includes the full cost of the initial consultation, surgery and followup appointments.